-The MM Business Management – Blended Learning is a Master of Management (MM) program designed for fresh graduates (Strata-1 or equivalent) and professionals that are highly mobile with a heavy workload, in which they were constrained by the location of their working area and working hours.
+The MM Business Management – Blended Learning is a Master of Management (MM) program designed for recent graduates (Strata-1 or equivalent) and professionals that are highly mobile with a heavy workload, in which they are constrained by the location of their working area and working hours.
 This program is designed for those who need to complement their previous undergraduate degree with mastery in general management skills and competencies, with some limitations in terms of location to enrich their education background and inflexible working hours.
 The program also provides knowledge and skills in innovation and entrepreneurship that equips the students to launch their own businesses or become entrepreneurs in established firms.

 Published at : Updated